8 Must-See Mayan Ruins In Guatemala

 Seibal

 Known as El Ceibal in Spanish, Seibal is situated in northern Peten.
-The site was first occupied in the preclassic period (2000-250 BC), but only came to prominence as a city in the 9th century AD, when the population is estimated to have been 10,000.
-And then it was completely abandoned.
+The site was first occupied in the pre-classic period (2000-250 BC) but only came to prominence as a city in the 9th century AD when the population is estimated to have been 10,000.
+Then, it was completely abandoned.

 Getting to Seibal is part of the charm.
 Most often, visitors arrive by boat along the Pasion River.
 However, for the more intrepid travelers, it’s an adventurous trek through the jungle to reach Seibal.

-Seibal was fairly sprawling, with priest kings and nobility occupying the ceremonial center of the city and commoners living on the fringes.
-Many of the city’s ruined temples are covered in jungle plants – it’s an archaeological work in progress, with the University of Arizona overseeing the current excavation project.
+Seibal was fairly sprawling, with priest kings and nobility occupying the ceremonial center and commoners living on the fringes.
+Many of the city’s ruined temples are covered in jungle plants—it’s an archaeological work in progress, with the University of Arizona overseeing the current excavation project.

 Highlights of Seibal

-• Structure A-16 – situated on the North Plaza, this limestone palace-like structure is thought to have boasted a colorful frieze in its heyday, with rooms painted orange and turquoise.
+• Structure A-16—Located on the North Plaza, this limestone palace-like structure is thought to have boasted a colorful frieze in its heyday, with rooms painted orange and turquoise.

 For guided tours of Seibal departing from Flores, click here.